buddhist-uni/buddhist-uni.github.io/_content/monographs/yosano-akiko-and-genji_rowley.md

 pages: 193
 ---

-> The characterization of Akiko as a totem figure of modernity, whether as “poetess of passion” or trailblazer of the New, distorts our view of her life and work in two major ways.
-In the first place, it fosters the misreading of that portion of her oeuvre for which she is best known, her poetry.
-And second, it diverts attention from an equally important part of her career, that part devoted not to poetry but to the Japanese classics, in particular *The Tale of Genji*.
+> Texts are more amenable to alteration than people.

 > [Sassa Seisetsu was] keen to counter the image—perhaps the result of victory in the Russo-Japanese War of 1904—of the Japanese as a race of battle-hungry samurai.
 The true Japanese is a lover of beauty, a person of gentility and feeling—in other words, a Heian courtier. *The Tale of Genji*, as the “epitome of this culture,” thus had important tasks to perform: to make “every citizen” aware of his or her “true national character” and to provide proof of a certain cultural superiority. *The Tale of Genji*, in short, ought to be one of the prime movers in the Meiji project of forging a new national identity:

 > [But] the *Shinshaku* project was never completed; nor would it have been a readable, modern *Genji* even if it had been. [...]
-In the end, it was Yosano Akiko—self–taught, a disciple of no one, and with no ideological axe to grind—who actually achieved what the scholars of 'National Literature' had been aiming to do...
+In the end, it was Yosano Akiko—self–taught, a disciple of no one, and with no ideological axe to grind—who actually achieved what the scholars of 'National Literature' had been aiming to do.

-> Texts are more amenable to alteration than people.